SvOlli/sorbus/doc/cpu_detect.md

  22:0039 r ff    :
  23:00ff w 04    :
 ```
+This CPU is very interesting.
+Notice how the INX are all processed
+within a single clock cycle.
+No other 6502 variant can do this.
+The rest
+of the detection is rather plain.
+The $5c opcode is evaluated as a 4
+bytes instruction.
+Only the 65816 also has 4 byte opcodes.
+In this case
+the `SEC` that's evaluated by all other CPUs (except for the 65816), is
+skipped, so the `BCC`-branch is taken by this CPU only.

 The Mysterious Problem
 ======================

+Since the start of a CPU detection within the Sorbus Computer, sometimes
-Sometimes a CPU could not be detected, but when running the test a couple
+a CPU could not be detected, but when running the test a couple of
-of times, it then magically worked.
+times, it then magically worked.

 What has happend?
 Typically when processing the reset, the CPU does some
 dummy reads from the stack.
 However, take a look at lines 4-6 from the